Beverly v. Watson

 Kalamazoo Peace Center v.
 Dunn

-Representing non-profit student organization and its two co-directors in civil rights action against administrators at Western Michigan University who demanded that the organization pay a hefty and arbitrary security fee before hosting rapper and social activist at annual event.
-(W.D.
-Mich., Ongoing)
+Western Michigan University settled with non-profit student organization and its two co-directors in civil rights action against university administrators who demanded that the organization pay a hefty and arbitrary security fee before hosting rapper and social activist at annual event.
+In settlement, University adopted new policies to comply with the First Amendment and pay $35,000 in damages and attorneys’ fees (W.D.
+Mich.
+2015)

 Smith v.
 McDavis